tdwg/website/content/pages/community/paleo/index.md

 The goal of the new interest group is to continue and extend the productive work of DarwinCope by further developing new ideas as the needs and capacities of paleobiology community mature.
 The past decade has seen burgeoning efforts at data integration and synthesis, many linked to NSF funded cyber-infrastructure initiatives such as Earth Cube.
 Darwin Core and the TDWG are a natural fit for the further development of data standards in paleobiology.
 This interest groups seeks to leverage the existing infrastructure of TDWG for the study of paleobiology along side extant biodiversity.

 Similarly the ABCDEFG is a geosciences extension of the ABCD data standard.
 The Paleobiology Interest Group will work maintain compatibility between paleobiology initiatives in Darwin Core and ABCDEFG.

-## Summary

-Biodiversity is much more than the catalogue of living life.
-It includes the record of past life bound up in the fossil record.
-Incorporating paleobiological data into investigations of biogeography, biodiversity, speciation and ecology radically expands the scope of our understanding about organic evolution and biological processes.
-Yet paleobiological data also introduce new complexities and uncertainties.
-For example, geochronology becomes an entirely new and complex dimension of data that must be managed.
-Additionally, geospatial, taxonomic, systematic and phylogenetic assertions become more challenging when dealing with paleobiological data.
-Additionally, paleobiologists rely on the integration of a multiplicity of data sources and this can only be accomplished with drastic improvements in the data exchange protocols.
-Biodiversity standards such as Darwin Core play a critical role in paleobiology, but there remain many aspects of the existing standards, in their current instantiation, that do not capture the breadth of information involved in paleobiology nor the peculiarities of fossil data.
-The Paleo interest group within TDWG is established to address the particular needs of paleobiological data by developing extensions and refinements to existing standards.
-A beneficial by-product of this effort is greater intellectual exchange and collaboration between paleobiologists and neontologists.

 ## Resources

-* This repository.
-Create a GitHub account and follow the repository.
+* <https://github.com/tdwg/paleo>: Create a GitHub account and follow the repository.
 If you'd like to contribute, ask the convener to make you a collaborator.
 * Also see the [PaleoCore website](http://paleocore.org).